Hubert1225/New-Numpy-Matplotlib-examples/README.md

 e.g. JupyterLab as the environment to present the code working, and ipympl for Matplotlib to work in JupyterLab).

+## Parts of the project

+The project consists of the following parts:

+1. **Basics** - notebooks with explanation of basics of NumPy and Matplotlib and fundamental features presentation; materials from this part may well be used as an introduction to these packages
+2. **Neural network** - a framework to build and train neural networks, written in pure NumPy, along with some experiments and visualizations

 ## Utilized datasets

 **Iris**